-when you buy a keyboard, never get one that has Fn key in place of ▤ Menu key.
-Because, the Fn key is hardwired, you cannot remap in OS.
+When you buy a keyboard, never get one that has Fn key in place of ▤ Menu key.
+Because, the Fn key is hardwired, you cannot remap in Operating System.
 If you don't like its preset multimedia functions, it becomes a useless key on one of the most important spot.

 Menu Key Use in Emacs

 Menu Key Gone

 The menu key started to disappear on keyboards around 2010s.
 For example, Logitech Non-Gaming Keyboards don't have them, Chromebook Keyboard doesn't have them, and many laptop don't have them.
 Even half of Microsoft Keyboards, don't have them, especially those for mobile phone or portable computers.